adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-flows.md

 In Adapty, you'll receive various webhook events throughout a customer’s journey in your app.
 These subscription flows outline common scenarios to help you understand the events that Adapty generates as users subscribe, cancel, or reactivate subscriptions.

 Most events are created and sent to all configured integrations if they’re enabled.
 However, the **Access level updated** event only triggers if a [webhook integration](webhook) is configured and this event is enabled.
-This event will appear in the [**Event Feed**](https://app.adapty.io/event-feed) and be sent to the webhook, but it won’t be shared with other integrations.
+This event will appear in the [**Event Feed**](https://app.adapty.io/event-feed) and will also be sent to the webhook, but it won’t be shared with other integrations.

 If a webhook integration isn’t configured or this event type isn’t enabled, the **Access level updated** event won’t be created and won’t appear in the [**Event Feed**](https://app.adapty.io/event-feed).